developgo/aranya/README.md

       - For configuration references, please refer to [config/arhat](./config/arhat) for configuration samples.
       - Run `/path/to/arhat -c /path/to/arhat-config.yaml`

+3. `aranya` will create a virtual pod with the name of the `EdgeDevice` in the same namespace, `kuebctl log/exec/attach/port-froward` to the `virtual pod` will work in edge device host if allowed. (see design reasons at [Maintenance #Host Management](./docs/Maintenance.md#host-management))

-3. Create workloads with tolerations (taints for edge devices) and use label selectors or node affinity to assign to specific edge devices (see [sample-workload.yaml](./cicd/k8s/sample/sample-workload.yaml) for example)
+4. Create workloads with tolerations (taints for edge devices) and use label selectors or node affinity to assign to specific edge devices (see [sample-workload.yaml](./cicd/k8s/sample/sample-workload.yaml) for example)
    - Common Node Taints

       | Taint Key             | Value                                             |